The Seven Basic Plots

-The Seven Basic Plots: Why We Tell Stories is a 2004 book by Christopher Booker containing a Jung-influenced analysis of stories and their psychological meaning.
-Booker worked on the book for 34 years.
+The Seven Basic Plots: Why We Tell Stories is a 2004 book by Christopher Booker that offers a Jungian‑influenced analysis of stories and their psychological significance.
+Booker worked on the book for thirty‑four years.

 Summary

-The Meta-Plot
+The Meta‑Plot

-The meta-plot begins with the anticipation stage, in which the hero is called to the adventure to come.
-This is followed by a dream stage, in which the adventure begins, the hero has some success and has an illusion of invincibility.
-However, this is then followed by a frustration stage, in which the hero has his first confrontation with the enemy, and the illusion of invincibility is lost.
-This worsens in the nightmare stage, which is the climax of the plot, where hope is apparently lost.
-Finally, in the resolution, the hero overcomes his burden against the odds.
+The meta‑plot opens with an anticipation stage, in which the hero is summoned to the adventure that lies ahead.
+This is followed by a dream stage, during which the adventure begins, the hero meets with some success and falls under an illusion of invincibility.
+The next phase is a frustration stage, in which the hero confronts the enemy for the first time and the illusion of invincibility is shattered.
+Matters deepen in the nightmare stage, the climax of the plot, where hope appears to be lost.
+Finally, at the resolution, the hero triumphs over adversity against all odds.

-The key thesis of the book: "However many characters may appear in a story, its real concern is with just one: its hero.
-It is the one whose fate we identify with, as we see them gradually developing towards that state of self-realization which marks the end of the story.
+The central thesis of the book states: “However many characters may appear in a story, its real concern is with just one: its hero.
+It is the one whose fate we identify with, as we see them gradually developing towards that state of self‑realisation which marks the end of the story.
 Ultimately it is in relation to this central figure that all other characters in a story take on their significance.
-What each of the other characters represents is really only some aspect of the inner state of the hero himself."
+What each of the other characters represents is really only some aspect of the inner state of the hero himself.”